splorp/npds-tracker-server/readme.md

 java -Dsun.net.inetaddr.ttl=0 npdstracker
 ```

-Test the connection to the server by launching your web browser using the following URL:
+Test the connection to the tracker by launching your web browser using the following URL:

 ```sh
 http://<ip_address/hostname>:3680/
 ```

-Configure an NPDS client to point at the tracker server, making sure it can register properly.
+Configure an [NPDS Tracker Client](http://npds.free.fr/modules/#trackerclient) to point at the tracker, confirming that it registers properly.

 ## Advanced Configuration

-The basic configuration is great for development, testing, and Windows deployment, but for those running Linux or Mac OS X, it’s preferable to install the NPDS Tracker Server more permanently and appropriately.
+The basic configuration is great for development, testing, and Windows deployment.
+However, for those running Linux or Mac OS X, it may be preferable to install a more permanent version of the tracker.

 For a cleaner installation, create a JAR file at the command line: